rotki/rotki/docs/api.rst

     :reqjson object entries: A list of entries to be updated in the addressbook.
     :reqjson str address: The address that will be tracked in the addressbook.
-    :reqjson str[optional] blockchain: Blockchain in whick to use the provided name.
+    :reqjson str[optional] blockchain: The chain in which to use the provided name.
     :reqjson str name: Name to be used.

     **Example Response**